mariadb-corporation/mdbci/docs/src/products/mariadb_plugins.md

-# MariaDB Enterprise plugins
+# MariaDB plugins

-MDBCI supports installation of plugins for MariaDB Enterprise as a stand-alone product or as an additional product to the MDBE server.
-In the first case you must specify it's name in the list of products and version of the MDBE server you want to install.
-In the latter case you must provide version for the MDBE product and leave it empty for the plugin.
+MDBCI supports installation of plugins for MariaDB Enterprise or Community as a stand-alone product or as an additional product to the MariaDB server.
+In the first case you must specify it's name in the list of products and version of the MariaDB server you want to install.
+In the latter case you must provide version for the MariaDB product and leave it empty for the plugin.

 The list of plugins and their corresponding MDCI product names: